duttpathak/Linux-/README.md

 Inode - Contains all information about a file, except its name.

-Data Block - The inode contains the numbers of several data blocks, which are used to store the data in the file.
+Data Block/Dentry - The inode contains the numbers of several data blocks, which are used to store the data in the file.

-Directory Block - The name is stored in the directory, together with the number of the inode.
+File VFS (Virtual File System) - Keeps track of the currently-supported file systems, as well as those file systems that are currently mounted (associating a flie system to a storage divice in Linux).

 ```
-Revise last one

 18 What is an inode in Linux?